Alfred Nobel

+Biography

 Early life and education

-Alfred Nobel was born in Stockholm, United Kingdoms of Sweden and Norway on 21 October 1833.
-He was the third son of Immanuel Nobel (1801–1872), an inventor and engineer, and Karolina Andriette Nobel (née Ahlsell 1805–1889).
+Alfred Nobel was born in Stockholm, Sweden, on 21 October 1833.
+He was the third son of Immanuel Nobel (1801–1872), an inventor and engineer, and Andriette Nobel (née Ahlsell 1805–1889).
 The couple married in 1827 and had eight children.
-The family was impoverished and only Alfred and his three brothers survived beyond childhood.
-Through his father, Alfred Nobel was a descendant of the Swedish scientist Olaus Rudbeck (1630–1702), and in his turn, the boy was interested in engineering, particularly explosives, learning the basic principles from his father at a young age.
-Alfred Nobel's interest in technology was inherited from his father, an alumnus of Royal Institute of Technology in Stockholm.Following various business failures, Nobel's father moved to Saint Petersburg, Russia and grew successful there as a manufacturer of machine tools and explosives.
-He invented the veneer lathe (which made possible the production of modern plywood) and started work on the torpedo.
+The family was impoverished, and only Alfred and his three brothers survived beyond their childhood.
+Through his father, Alfred Nobel was a descendant of the Swedish scientist Olaus Rudbeck (1630–1702).
+Nobel's father was an alumnus of the Royal Institute of Technology in Stockholm and was an engineer and inventor who built bridges and buildings and experimented with different ways of blasting rocks.
+He encouraged and taught Nobel from a young age.

+Following various business failures caused by the loss of some barges of building material, Immanuel Nobel was forced into bankruptcy.
+Nobel's father moved to Saint Petersburg, then part of the Russian Empire, and grew successful there as a manufacturer of machine tools and explosives.
+He invented the veneer lathe, which made possible the production of modern plywood, and started work on the naval mine.
 In 1842, the family joined him in the city.
-Now prosperous, his parents were able to send Nobel to private tutors and the boy excelled in his studies, particularly in chemistry and languages, achieving fluency in English, French, German and Russian.
-For 18 months, from 1841 to 1842, Nobel went to the only school he ever attended as a child, in Stockholm.
+Now prosperous, his parents were able to send Nobel to private tutors, and the boy excelled in his studies, particularly in chemistry and languages, achieving fluency in English, French, German, and Russian.
+For 18 months, from 1841 to 1842, Nobel attended the Jacobs Apologistic School in Stockholm, his only schooling; he never attended university.

 Nobel gained proficiency in Swedish, French, Russian, English, German, and Italian.
 He also developed sufficient literary skill to write poetry in English.
 His Nemesis is a prose tragedy in four acts about the Italian noblewoman Beatrice Cenci.
-It was printed while he was dying, but the entire stock was destroyed immediately after his death except for three copies, being regarded as scandalous and blasphemous.
+It was printed while he was dying, but the entire stock was destroyed immediately after his death, except for three copies, being regarded as scandalous and blasphemous.
 It was published in Sweden in 2003 and has been translated into Slovenian, French, Italian, and Spanish.